HL7/fhir-qi-core/input/pages/index.md

 ### MustSupport Flag

-QI Core derives from US Core and so the [requirements on "MustSupport" defined in US Core]({{site.data.fhir.ver.uscore}}/must-support.html) must be respected.
+QI-Core derives from US Core and so the [requirements on "MustSupport" defined in US Core]({{site.data.fhir.ver.uscore}}/must-support.html) must be respected.

-In addition to the requirements defined in the US Core base, QI Core further describes and constrains the "MustSupport" functionality.
+In addition to the requirements defined in the US Core base, QI-Core further describes and constrains the "MustSupport" functionality.

 Certain elements in the QI-Core profiles have a "MustSupport" flag.
 In the QI-Core quality profiles, the MustSupport